Sparksbox

 The audit your business needs right now:

-- 1Search your business name on Google.
-Does the listing match your actual legal name exactly?
+1. 1Search your business name on Google.
+Confirm the listing matches your actual legal name exactly with no extra keywords.

-- 3Run a citation audit.
-Whitespark and BrightLocal both have tools that surface NAP inconsistencies across directories.
+3. 3Run a citation audit using a tool like Whitespark or BrightLocal to surface NAP inconsistencies across directories.

-- 4Check review recency.
-When was your last review?
-If it was more than 30 days ago, your acquisition process needs work.
+4. 4Check review recency.
+If your last review was more than 30 days ago, your acquisition process needs work.

 The businesses that do this work in Q2 2026 are going to be in a materially better position by Q3.
 The ones that wait will be competing against a cleaned-up local pack where their former advantages no longer exist.